incf-nidash/PyNIDM/README.rst

 				  the independent variables separated by "+"
 				  (Ex: -model "fs_003343 = age*sex + sex +
 				  age + group + age*group + bmi") [required]
-  -contstant, --ctr TEXT       	  Parameter, if set, will return differences in variable relationships by group.
+  -contrast, --ctr TEXT       	  Parameter, if set, will return differences in variable relationships by group.
 One or
 				  multiple parameters can be used (multiple
 				  parameters should be separated by a comma-